AlthafMuhammad/Netflix-Clone/README.md

 <h1>Netflix Clone App</h1>

-This is a Netflix clone app done using React JS.
+This is a Netflix clone app created using React JS.
 It has a random banner image as well as trailer popups for most of the films.
 It has also got a sleek smooth horizontal scroll and auto smooth navbar.

 http://althafmuhammad.me/Netflix-Clone/